MSCA-COMPOSE/Compression-of-turbulent-flow-data-through-an-extended-space-time-correlation/README.md

 The scientific context, methodology, and discussion of results are described in the associated manuscript:

-> Lopes, G., Henningson, D., & Lengani, D. *Title of the compression manuscript.* Submitted to *Journal name* (under review), 2026.
+> Lopes, G., Henningson, D., & Lengani, D. *Turbulent kinetic energy budget-oriented compression of high-fidelity flow data.* Submitted to *Journal of Fluid Mechanics* (under review), 2026.

 This entry will be updated with the journal reference and DOI upon acceptance.